Convolution Algebras: Relational Convolution, Generalised Modalities and Incidence Algebras: Interval Temporal Logic

 ITL and the duration calculus, which subsumes it (see \refsec{sec:dc}), use notions of iteration.
 These can be defined as fixpoints on every quantale, including weak ones, due to the underlying complete lattice structure and monotonicity of the functions needed.
 In particular, $x\le y \Rightarrow z\cdot x\le z\cdot y$ holds even in weak quantales.
 Hence least and greatest fixpoints of $\varphi=\lambda x.\ f\cdot x$ and $\psi=\lambda x.\ 1\sqcup f\cdot x$ exist and $f^\omega = \nu\varphi$, $f^\ast = \mu\psi$, and $f^\infty =\nu\psi$ can be used for modelling infinite, finite and potentially infinite iteration on convolution algebras formed by weak quantales in our loose semantics.

 ITL uses a notion of program store (or state space) that changes over time within an interval.
 We model the store dynamics abstractly by \emph{streams} of type $\calP\to X$ that map a time domain given by a poset $\calP$ onto a set $X$, which may be a set of functions from program variables to values.
-How the variables and values change over time, e.g., by assignment, is not our concern.
+How the variables and values change over time, e.g. by assignment, is not our concern.
+In our ITL semantics, a predicate $p$ evaluates a stream $\sigma$ over an interval $x$, written as $p\, x\, \sigma$.
+Only the intervals carry algebraic structure, $X^\calP$ is merely a set.
 The global relationship between streams, convolution algebras and ITL is captured as follows.